The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A contract transferring the use of property or occupancy of land, space, structures, or equipment in consideration of a payment (e.g., rent).
 See related question Leases.

 An individual or financial institution that lends money with the expectation that the money will be returned with interest.

 Legal claim against a property.
 Once the property is sold, the lien holder is then paid the amount that is owed.

 A pre-approved loan authorization with a specific borrowing limit based on creditworthiness.
 A line of credit allows borrowers to obtain a number of loans without re-applying each time as long as the total of borrowed funds does not exceed the credit limit.
 See related questions Credit Card Terms or Home Equity Lines of Credit.

 The ratio of the loan principal (amount borrowed) to the appraised value (selling price).
 For example, on a $100,000 home, with a mortgage loan principal of $80,000, the loan-to-value ratio is 80 percent.
 The LTV will affect programs available to the borrower; generally, the lower the LTV, the more favorable the program terms offered by lenders.

 A fee charged by a lender to make a loan (in addition to the interest charged to the borrower).

 A contractual agreement in a loan that allows the borrower or lender to permanently change one or more of the terms of the original contract.
-See also on Mortgage Assistance.
+See related question Mortgage Assistance.